Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

     --link-to-default-domain Enabled
 ```

-More information about Azure CLI for Azure Front Door, visit [Front Door CLI](https://learn.microsoft.com/azure/frontdoor/create-front-door-cli)
+For more information about Azure CLI for Azure Front Door, visit [Front Door CLI](https://learn.microsoft.com/azure/frontdoor/create-front-door-cli).

 In a production environment you will probably need to implement a WAF policy for you application.
-More information about Azure CLI for Azure Front Door WAF Policy, visit [Front Door WAF Policy](https://learn.microsoft.com/azure/frontdoor/create-front-door-cli#create-a-new-security-policy)
+For more information about Azure CLI for Azure Front Door WAF Policy, visit [Front Door WAF Policy](https://learn.microsoft.com/azure/frontdoor/create-front-door-cli#create-a-new-security-policy).

-**Check if your Azure Front Door Endpoint is running - This process may take a while**
+**Check if your Azure Front Door Endpoint is running - this process may take a while**

 Use your browser or use *curl* command to check if your app is working correctly.